State Museum setting for student video project.

-Guests: Marie Acemah, Director, See Stories.
-Anika Linstid, 7th Grader, workshop participant.
-Ethan Anderson, 8th Grader, workshop participant.

-A four day video workshop at the Alaska State Museum gave students a chance to produce mini-documentaries using footage gathered at the museum.
-There theme was fisheries, based on the museum’s current Mug Up cannery exhibit.

-A four day video workshop at the Alaska State Museum gave students a chance to produce mini-documentaries using footage gathered at the museum.
-There theme was fisheries, based on the museum’s current Mug Up cannery exhibit.
+A four-day video workshop at the Alaska State Museum gave students a chance to produce mini-documentaries using footage gathered at the museum.
+Their theme was fisheries, tied into the museum’s current Mug Up cannery exhibit.
+The project was funded by the City and Borough of Juneau and the Alaska State Libraries, Archives and Museum.

 Air date: Friday, June 3, 2022